kekatzmann/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

 > > 'xargs' stands for "execute as arguments."
-It is used to
+It is used to carry out a command on multiple imputs.

+> > An example: find . -name " * .txt" -print | xargs grep 'Ro'   - finds all occurances of 'Ro' in .txt files in current directory.